Mathzx/zxLoLBoT/doc/functions.md

 * ***summoner_id*** - Self explanatory.

 ###remove_friend_by_name(self, summoner_name):
-Adds someone to your friendlist by their name.
+Removes someone to your friendlist by their name.

 ***Requires a riot api key***